Course Title: Automatic Control Systems

 Overview of Learning Activities

 This course will be run in a flipped learning mode.
-Learning activities include online lectorials (lecture-tutorial), lab sessions, quizzes, and assignments.
+You will be actively engaged in a mix of self-directed online and timetabled, face-to-face learning activities (lectorials, lab sessions, quizzes, and assignments).
 Key concepts and principles will be explained and illustrated in lectorial sessions.
 Students will gain hands-on experiences via the online lab sessions.
-It is vital that you keep up-to-date with all learning activities.
-Details and submission deadlines on the assessment components will be announced on Canvas.
+Prior to attending the timetabled, face-to-face sessions you will be expected to have completed the specified online activities.

 Overview of Learning Resources